[Note - this feature is only available in Pro subscription]

 Instead of creating duplicate Cost Centres in each Type of Work, you can simply assign existing Cost Centres using the drop-down below:

-After clicking on the drop-down and selecting "Add Existing" you will be able to choose Cost Centres from different Types of Work and assign them to the current one you're working on.
+After clicking on the drop-down and selecting "Add Existing Cost Centre" you will be able to choose Cost Centres from different Types of Work and assign them to the current one you're working on.
 Example below:

 Importing Inventory: